-According to the latest HubSpot (@HubSpot) State of Online Marketing Report, small and medium sized companies are choosing to spend most of their marketing budget on online and inbound marketing strategies, purely because of the greater return on investment.
+According to the latest HubSpot (@HubSpot) State of Online Marketing Report, small and medium sized companies are choosing to spend most of their marketing budget on digital & inbound marketing strategies, purely because of the greater return on investment.

 It is only larger companies, with bigger budgets, who can afford to spend money on traditional print and broadcast advertising who are still pursuing those channels.